 Red skin nodules that can be confused with melanoma in children include Spitz naevus and pyogenic granuloma.
 Both of these look different from the child's other skin spots and tend to progressively enlarge.
 Pyogenic granuloma is prone to bleed easily.
 Benign proliferative nodules can arise within congenital naevi.

 Cutaneous melanoma in children is rare, and extremely rare before puberty .
-It comprises of 3% of all pediatric cancers .
+It comprises 3% of all paediatric cancers .
 However, in New Zealand, melanoma is the second most common cancer registration in people aged 0–24 years .

 Risk factors for childhood melanoma include: [4,5].